The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The bus journey from Berlin ends at the Amsterdam Sloterdijk station.
 From here you can get to Amsterdam City by underground line 50 and tram line 12.

-International entry is allowed for: Entry is restricted for citizens and permanent residents of Netherlands
+International entry status: Entry is partially open for citizens and permanent residents of Netherlands

-Entry into Netherlands is allowed for: Entry is fully open for citizens and permanent residents of Germany
+International entry is allowed for: Entry is fully open for citizens and permanent residents of Germany

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19: